Saqib29/Simple_E-commerce_CRUD/README.md

 - **Authentication**
   - JWT-based authentication system
+  - Passport integration for JWT strategy
+  - Tokenized authentication
   - Secure user signup and signin
-  - Passport integration for JWT strategy
   - Enable cors
-  - Tokenized authenticatioon

 - **Database Operations**
   - CRUD operations for products, users, and orders
   - Complex queries with table joins
-  - Pagination
+  - Add Pagination
   - TypeORM integration for database interactions
+  - Add indexing on most common searched column
   - Implement seeder to save 1000 data to each table
   - Used beach to save per 100 among total to avoid over load to db and clashes
   - During seeder created another table to keep tract wether seed or not to avoid seed each time in application running. the seeder will run on the first run of the project.